habedi/habedi.github.io/_posts/2018-03-15-query-tweet-stream.md

 stream.filter(track=['btc'])
 ```

-#### You can detach from the tweet stream via calling 'disconnect' of a stream listener object
+#### You can detach from the tweet stream via calling 'disconnect' method from a stream listener object

 ```python
 # close the stream